learn-co-curriculum/phase-0-pac-2-intro/README.md

 punctuation (like the cookie examples!).
 We improve our basic sentences by using SELECTION or REPETITION statements that allow us to create code that deviates from the default "flow" or SEQUENCE.

-In upcoming lessons, you'll see our icons repeated to help you have a visual reminder of whether the statement you're learning is about SELECTION, REPETITION, or SEQUENCE.